akonanga/akonanga.github.io/feedreader/README.md

 12. Write a test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
 Remember, loadFeed() is asynchronous so this test wil require the use of Jasmine's beforeEach and asynchronous done() function.
 13. Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 Remember, loadFeed() is asynchronous.
 14. When complete - all of your tests should pass.

+##Documentation on the project but specific to the actual coding work that I did:
+1. There is a total of 14 tests that Jasmine has to test.
+1. These 14 tests are enumerated at the bottom of the screen where all of them are clickable.
+1. Clicking these tests will execute the said test and will be reported as either pass or fail

 #Resources that helped me finish this project